Cataract surgery is a common elective operation, with almost half a million procedures performed annually on the NHS.

 Enhanced cataract surgery involves using a toric intraocular lens or an enhanced monofocal; this will help to correct any astigmatism, ensuring freedom from glasses for distance and intermediate vision; however, near vision will require spectacle correction.

 Advanced cataract surgery replaces the natural lens with a permanent, advanced multi-focal lens.
 The multi-focal lenses can correct refractive errors at all distances, including shortsightedness and longsightedness, providing the freedom from spectacles that you desire.
 There are different types of lenses available to cater to varying needs, and your surgeon will advise you on the best option for you.
-This procedure involves the use of state-of-the-art femtosecond laser technology, and many patients have been able to free themselves from the use of spectacles and contact lenses after the surgery.
+This procedure involves use of the latest surgical techniques and when combined with advanced lens implants many of our patients can look forwards to life with much greater spectacle independence after the treatment.

 How Long Should You Wait Before Having Cataract Surgery?